-Currently the best solution for the problem is to maintain manually the
+Currently the best solution for the problem is to manually maintain

 *.pyi files and ship them along with the package.

-Stub File in most of the documentations related to them.
-Very good definition of what it is can be found in old MyPy documentation:
+Python Interface) are called "stub files" in most of the documentation related to them.
+A very good definition of what it is can be found in old MyPy documentation:

 A stubs file only contains a description of the public interface of the module without any implementations.

-Probably most Python developers encountered them already when trying to use the IDE "Go to Definition" function on any builtin type.
-For example the definitions of few standard exceptions look like this:
+Most Python developers probably already encountered them when trying to use their IDE's "Go to Definition" function on any builtin type.
+For example, the definitions of a few standard exceptions look like this:

 class BaseException(object): args: Tuple[Any, ...] __cause__: BaseException | None __context__: BaseException | None __suppress_context__: bool __traceback__: TracebackType | None def __init__(self, *args: object) -> None: ... def __str__(self) -> str: ... def __repr__(self) -> str: ... def with_traceback(self: _TBE, tb: TracebackType | None) -> _TBE: ... class SystemExit(BaseException): code: int class Exception(BaseException): ... class StopIteration(Exception): value: Any

-As we can see those are not full definitions containing implementation, but just a description of interface.
-It is usually all that is needed by the user of the library.
+As we can see, those are not full definitions containing implementation, but just a description of the interface.
+It is usually all that the user of the library needs.

-As of the time of writing this documentation the
+At the time of writing this documentation, the

 pyi files are referenced in three PEPs.